-Any content you create should be based on one or two primary keywords, and a number of secondary keywords.
-These are often variations on your primary targets, or related words and phrases.
+Your content should be based on one or two primary and several secondary keywords.
+These are often variations on your primary targets or related words and phrases.

 Keyword research is the process of figuring out what keywords people use in your niche.

 You can begin this process by brainstorming the problems your ideal customers are most likely to encounter.
 These are then used as the basis of your search for the best keywords relating to those topics.